websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md

 ## Editing Images

 1. Click the image you want to edit.
-1. In the Content Page sidebar, you can configure the image using three different options:
+1. In the Content Page sidebar, you can configure:

+    - *Image Source*: select *Direct* to use an image from your computer or from the Documents and Media library, or choose *Mapping* to [map the image from existing content](#mapping-content).
+Optionally, set an [image *Resolution*](#configuring-image-resolution-with-adaptive-media) (available in Liferay DXP 7.4+) and *Image Description*.
-    - *Link*: enter the URL for your image.
+    - *Link*: Select the URL or Page to open when you click the image.
     - *Image*: select an image from your computer or from the Documents and Media library.
-    - *Mapping*: select an image by [mapping content](#mapping-content).

     ![When editing an image, you can enter a URL, select an image from Documents and Media, or set a link for the image.](./configuring-elements-on-content-pages/images/09.png)